splunk/public-o11y-docs/infrastructure/quickstart-imm.rst

 This quick start tutorial walks you through the following steps to start monitoring your platform and cloud infrastructure using :new-page-ref:`Splunk Infrastructure Monitoring <get-started-infrastructure>` and related features.

 .. note::
   This quick start tutorial covers a multiple types of platform and cloud infrastructure.
-For a quick start guide that focuses specifically on monitoring Kubernetes clusters in Splunk Observability Cloud, see :ref:`k8s-quickstart-guide`.
+For a quick start tutorial that focuses specifically on monitoring Kubernetes clusters in Splunk Observability Cloud, see :ref:`k8s-quickstart-guide`.

 :strong:`Step 1`: :ref:`Start getting platform infrastructure data into Splunk Observability Cloud <gdi-infrastructure-imqs>` by installing the Splunk Distribution of OpenTelemetry Collector on a Windows Server or Linux host or in a Kubernetes cluster.